alguacilaguamara/Batery_really_save_Linux/README.md

 # Batery_really_save_Linux
-This is an install package to save so much battery on Linux distribution
+This is an install package to save battery on Linux distribution